 \subsection{Implementation challenges}

 We identify the most computationally expensive parts of the proposed scheme.
-First, let us consider task $\A$; the computation of the coordinate-wise duality gaps \eqref{eq:gap} involves an inner product computation between ${\bf w}$, computed from $\vv$, and the respective data column~$\dv_i$:
+Task $\A$ computes the coordinate-wise duality gaps \eqref{eq:gap}, which requires an inner product between ${\bf w}$, computed from $\vv$, and the respective data column~$\dv_i$:

-where $h$ is a scalar function defined by the model; its evaluation cost is negligible.
+$h$ is a scalar function defined by the learning model with negligible evaluation cost.

-Task $\B$ performs the coordinate descent on the selected subset of the data.
+Task $\B$ performs coordinate descent on the selected subset of the data.
 Thus, in each iteration of the algorithm, a coordinate descent update on one entry of $\alphav$ is performed, i.e., $\alpha_i^+ = \alpha_i+\delta$.
-Again this update takes the form
+Also this update takes the form

 where~$\hat h$ is a scalar function.
-Note that the optimal coordinate update has a closed-form solution~\cite{ss2013sdca,Wright:2015bn} for many applications of interest, and otherwise allows a simple gradient-step restricted to the coordinate~$i$.
-With every update on $\alphav$ we also update $\vv$ accordingly, i.e., $\vv^+ = \vv + \delta \dv_i$, to keep these vectors consistent.
-The asynchronous implementation of SCD introduces additional challenges: staleness of the model information $\vv$ used to compute updates.
-This might slow down convergence or even lead to divergence for a large number of parallel updates.
-Additionally, writing to shared data requires synchronization, and generates write-contention which needs to be handled by appropriate locking.
+The optimal coordinate update has a closed-form solution~\cite{ss2013sdca,Wright:2015bn} for many applications of interest, and otherwise allows a simple gradient-step restricted to the coordinate~$i$.
+With every update on $\alphav$ we also update $\vv$ accordingly: $\vv^+ = \vv + \delta \dv_i$, to keep these vectors consistent.

+The asynchronous implementation of SCD introduces two additional challenges: First, staleness of the model information $\vv$ used to compute updates might slow down convergence or even lead to divergence for a large number of parallel updates.
+Second, writing to shared data requires synchronization, and generates write-contention, which needs to be handled by appropriate locking.